29/04/2008

 Good Explanation to understand the concept.

-Why Java Does’nt Support pointers ????
+Why Java Does’nt Support pointers ?

-Here is the sample program
+Here is a sample program

 public class TestPassByReference {